SurendraRedd/DjangoProject/README.md

 This Repository contains the detailed Step by Step Approach of Warehouse Management System Project created using [Python](https://www.python.org/), [Django](https://www.djangoproject.com/).

-**This repor is 'work in progress', I'm still writing up regularly for this project.
+**This repo is 'work in progress', I'm still writing up regularly for this project.
 So, stay tuned.**

 ## Projects